geode-sdk/docs/mods/guidelines.md

  * The mod **must visibly and unambiguously communicate to the user its use of AI** prior to them viewing more information about the mod (either through Geode's in-game UI or the Geode website).
 This can be as simple as adding "AI" or "GPT" to the name of the mod.

 In addition, all mods utilizing AI **must be manually verified** on the index and **approved unilaterally by Geode lead developers**, regardless of whether the developer is verified on the index or not.

-## Mods using Generative AI

-Mods that use generative AI for anything on a mod's repository **must disclose their usage** in a location accessible to reviewers.
-This may be the mod's `ABOUT.md`, the repository's `README.md`, or as a comment on the mod submission.
-This disclosure must be in detail, describing where in the codebase generative AI was used and how it was used.
-Usage of LLMs for review or planning does not have to be disclosed, as long as those conversations _do not end up in the repository_.
-Developers found being **intentionally dishonest** about their use of AI for development will have their mod removed, and may be banned from the index.

-Our expectation is that AI generated code **must be exceptional**.
-The code must be clean and well-documented, and the mod itself **must be thoroughly tested**.
-Compatibility issues with other mods **must be resolved** prior to submission.
-We expect **all testing** to be provably **done by humans**.
-Enforcement of this policy is left [up to individual reviewers](#everything-is-situational).
-Reviewers are under no obligation to explain why a mod was rejected for generative AI use.

-Please respect the time of our human reviewers.
-The developer must be fully accountable for their codebase, and should not need to consult a LLM when asked questions about it.
-If a reviewer or another developer is expected to read something, it should not be written by an LLM.
-This means that _all documentation_ (including the disclosure notice) must be human-written.

-Mods must not use generative AI for **any public asset**, including mod icons, sprites, and the various descriptions (about, changelog, etc.).

-This policy **does not apply** to content _outside_ of the mod submission, such as backend servers used by the mod or external companion tools.

-If you believe that your mod was erroneously rejected for generative AI use, please reach out to an index staff.

 ## Hateful conduct